 - Don't waste your 3x incubators, use them for 10km eggs

 Using this technique, you'll get more efficient use of those incubators.
+Also watch out for special events where hatching distances are slashed.

 2. Build your XP first, then power-up Pokemon